dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

    1. Title:
    2. Include your name
 2. Research areas
    1. What toy categories did you find?
 You can identify your own categories.
+Please include at least four categories.
    2. What materials are the toys made from?
    3. Who are the intended users?
 How do you know?
    4. What are toys and what are they for?